 Together, these areas of learning make up the skills, knowledge and experiences appropriate for your child as they grow, learn and develop.
 We strive to ensure that each child’s learning and development occurs as an outcome of their individual interests and abilities which is reflected in our planned learning.

 An EYFS Learning Journey will be completed for each child.
 Throughout the Foundation Stage they will be assessed primarily through observations of daily activities and events in relation to the 17 Early Learning Goal descriptors.
-For each ELG, practitioners must judge whether a child is meeting the level of development expected at the end of the Reception Year (expected), exceeding this level (exceeding), or not yet reaching this level (emerging).
+For each ELG, practitioners must judge whether a child is meeting the level of development expected at the end of the Reception Year (expected)or not yet reaching this level (emerging).

-The completed EYFS Profile must include a short commentary on each child’s skills and abilities in relation to the three key characteristics of effective learning.
+The completed EYFS Profile will include a short commentary on each child’s skills and abilities in relation to the three key characteristics of effective learning.

 Planning for Effective Teaching for Learning - The National Curriculum Key Stages 1 & 2